Hon. Juliana Evans1

 M, #202278, b.
 1738, d.
 4 March 1807

 John Evans, 5th Baron Carbery was born in 1738.1 He was the son of George Evans, 2nd Baron Carbery and Hon.
-Frances FitzWilliam.2 He married Emma Crowe, daughter of Very Rev. William Crowe and Emilia Evans, on 15 April 1759.1 He died on 4 March 1807 at Mountjoy Street, Dublin, County Dublin, Ireland, without surviving male issue.3
+Frances FitzWilliam.2 He married Emma Crowe, daughter of Very Rev. William Crowe and Emilia Evans, on 15 April 1759.1 He died on 4 March 1807 at Mountjoy Street, Dublin, County Dublin, IrelandG, without surviving male issue.3

-John Evans, 5th Baron Carbery succeeded to the title of 5th Baron Carbery, of Carbery, co.
+He succeeded as the 5th Baron Carbery, of Carbery, co.
 Cork [I., 1715] on 31 December 1804.1

 Children of John Evans, 5th Baron Carbery and Emma Crowe